DoubleStyx/Krysalis/README.md

 3. Start the game.
 If you want to verify that the mod is working, you can check your Resonite logs for relevant entries from the `Krysalis` mod.

 ## Building
 Build details will be added once the project is in a stable configuration.
+For now, note that it uses .NET, Rust, and Python.

 ## Planned Features and Architecture
 * Multithreaded rendering